AbdullahAlAsad/abdullahalasad.github.io/index.md

 frequently used tech stack includes aws-ec2, aws-lambda, serverless, flutter, android, iOS.

-passionate about problem solving, Java, dart and Python lover.
+passionate about problem solving; Java, dart and Python lover.

 i am very selective about adding people in my Facebook and any other social media platform. so, please don't get upset if you do not get any response. but, no worries, let's get connected on a professional platform like- [linked in](https://www.linkedin.com/in/al-asad/).